BroadcomMFD/opsrexx-language-support/README.md

           },
       ```

-After completing the steps for either of the two options, you can use Zowe Explorer to access `.opsrexx` files.
+After completing the steps for either of these two options, you can use Zowe Explorer to access `.opsrexx` files.

 ## Using OPS/REXX Language Support